eslint-functional/eslint-plugin-functional/README.md

 }
 ```

-To avoid this situation you can enable the built in typedef rule like this:

-`"typedef": [true, "call-signature"]`

-Now the above function is forced to declare the return type becomes this and will be detected.
+To avoid this situation you can enable `@typescript-eslint/explicit-function-return-type`.
+Now the above function is forced to declare the return type and the mutability will be detected.

 ## How to contribute